erikvanoosten/metrics-scala/README.md

 Migrating from 3.x to 4.x is simply a matter of replacing the package from `nl.grons.metrics` to `nl.grons.metrics4`, and recompiling the code.

+Metrics-scala 3.x and metrics-scala 4.x can be used at the same time on top of either Dropwizard Metrics 3.x or 4.x.

 ## Download 4.x

 <a href="CHANGELOG.md#v401-jan-2018">Release notes for 4.0.1.</a>